ejricha/presentations/cmake/simple_examples.md

 This is the next most common thing that you may want to do.
 If your application target `App` depends on your library target `Cat`, you need to add the following *after you have defined both targets*

-TODO: Add examples of linking with all 3 link types

 ### All options to [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)
 ```cmake
 target_link_libraries(<target>